jamesmcm/vopono/USERGUIDE.md

 For AirVPN the OpenVPN connection uses a key embedded in the config files, however you will need to provide your AirVPN API key and enable API access in [the client area webpage](https://airvpn.org/apisettings/) when running `vopono sync`.
+The sync menu offers the currently verified direct OpenVPN generator modes:
+UDP or TCP on ports 53, 80, 443, 1194, and 2018.
+It does not yet expose the generator's separate OpenVPN-over-SSL/SSH or other advanced TLS/profile options.
 Note that ports for forwarding must also be added in [the client area webpage](https://airvpn.org/ports/), and it is also possible to configure the VPN tunnel [DNS settings there](https://airvpn.org/dns/).